svanderbleek/haskellandchill.com/how-computation-motivates-types.md

 We can do this through lambda abstraction, naming parameters for our sentences.

 ```
-s p. pa
-s p r. asdpfasdr
 f a. a
 f a. b
+f a. aa
 ```

 Now we have a basic notion of computation.
+Take

 ```
 f a. b
 ```

-Computes the sentence `b` for any input.
-We haven't dealt with what using inputs in a sentence means either.
+This computes the sentence `b` for any input.
+Take

 ```
 f a. bab
 ```

-Computes the sentence `bab`.
-Let's try using `f` by introducing application.
-We apply `f` to `ccc` by juxtaposition.
+This computes the sentence `bab`.
+Let's use `f` by application.
+We apply `f` to `c`.

 ```
 f a. bab
 =>
-[1] f ccc
+[1] f c
-[2] bcccb
+[2] bcb
 ```

 These are simple one-step computations.
-We can introduce more dynamism by allowing inputs to express computations.
+We can introduce more dynamism by allowing inputs be computations and utilizing self-application.

 ```
 f g. g b